 How to Find Windows 10's Spotlight Lock Screen Pictures

 If you have Windows 10's default, Spotlight feature enabled, your lock screen shows gorgeous images courtesy of Microsoft.
 Some of these high-quality photos are nature shots while others are pictures of great cities around the world.
-The pictures rotate several times a day, but what if you see an image you like and want to keep a copy of it?
-Windows keeps these photos buried deep in a hidden directory, but with a bit of digging, you can find them, save them and even use them as desktop wallpaper.
+The pictures rotate several times a day, but what if you see an image you like and want to keep a copy of it on your laptop?
+Windows keeps these Windows 10 lock screen photos buried deep in a hidden directory, but with a bit of digging, you can find them, save them and even use them as desktop wallpaper.

 Here's how to find Windows 10's Spotlight lock screen images:

 How to find Windows 10's Lock Screen Images

 1. Click View in File Explorer.

 2. Click Options.
 A Folder Options window will appear.

 4. Select "Show hidden files, folders and drives" and click Apply.